jiehwan94/jiehwan94.github.io/_posts/project/2021-10-10-Seoul-Bike-Trips-EDA.md

 ![3](/assets/img/project/Seoul/3.jpg)

-We can observe the following:

-- On Weekdays, relatively more trips are taken at 8 am and 18 pm.
-This may be due to commute time.
-Yes, people work 9 to 6 in Korea (one more hour than 9-5 in the US).
+- On Weekdays, people ride more at 8 am and 18 pm.
+Since people work 9 to 6 in Korea (one more hour than 9-5 in the US), this pattern may be due to commute time.

-- On Weekends, more trips are taken as it gets late in the afternoon and hits the peak around 18pm.
+- On Weekends, people ride more late in the afternoon and hit the peak around 18pm.
 This may vary depending on the season and the sunset time.

 - Otherwise, except for commute time.
 Rent > Return in the afternoon and Rent < Return in the evening.